Image size 1600x900. Swimmer doing kickboard drills in a lap pool.

 Common mistakes + quick fixes

-• Big knee bend: kick from the hips with small, quick motions.
+• Big knee bend: think hip-driven flutter kick with small, quick beats.

 FAQs